matt-flaig/Rocket-Zena-Enhancer/README.md

 ## Features
 - Psudeo Dark Mode (inverts the colors of the webpage)
 - Environment Switcher (quickly switch between Test, QA and Prod)
+  * (Hold the Control or Command key while switching to open in a new tab)
 - Colorized Headers to Match environments (Green in Test, Purple in QA, Red in Prod)
 - Auto-Expand collapsable components (utilized in Process Reporting)
 - Disable "Save Before Exiting" Prompt